department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/vgli.md

 **Note:** When you leave the military, you can sign up through VGLI for coverage up to the amount you had through SGLI.
 You can also increase your coverage by $25,000 every 5 years—up to $400,000—until you’re 60 years old.

+## Why might I want to consider VGLI over commercial insurance options?

+Depending on your life insurance needs, you may want to compare VGLI benefits to those of commercial policy options.
+When you consider one or more private, commercial life insurance options, you can compare them against the benefits you’d get through VGLI.
+You can use the worksheet on this page to make direct comparisons.</br>

+Here are some of the key benefits of choosing VGLI over many commercial life insurance policies.
+VGLI gives you:

+-	The ability to get life insurance approved **without any health review**, regardless of how serious your health conditions might be.
+To be eligible, however, you’ll need to apply within 240 days after separating from your service.
+Many commercial plans will ask you for a health review, and if you have certain medical conditions, you may not be approved for the commercial plan.
+[Learn what conditions may make you uninsurable under a private plan](https://www.benefits.va.gov/INSURANCE/uninsurable.asp)
+- Coverage for mental health, PTSD, and traumatic brain injury (TBI)
+-	The same premium rates for men and women
+-	The same premium rates for smokers and nonsmokers
+-	Coverage for your entire life, unless you opt out

+You can print out this chart to compare what VGLI offers next to any commercial policy you’re considering. </br>

+[Print out VGLI life insurance comparison worksheet]

 ## How do I get these benefits?

 You’ll need to apply for VGLI within one year and 120 days of leaving the military.